ray2day/ray2day/README.md

 - learn more about Authentication and Authorization (Duende and Identity Server 4)
 - keep having conversations with professionals in the workfield to help me to choose my path in coding

->> a capacity building traject by BEE-ideas founding (May 2022 - November 2022)
+>> a capacity building traject by BEE-ideas founding (planned May 2022 - November 2022)

 **As far learning C# coding / .NET development concerned I WANT TO / PLANNED TO learn & goals:**